Is there anything to buy in Croatia?:

 In Dubrovnik, there are lots of shops in the Old Town selling anything from gifts, handicraft, t-shirts, scarves, jewelry, etc. I managed to find myself a very nice ring and the price was very reasonable.

 In Zagreb, the capital city, the shops are in the main street in town.
-This is where the shopping centres are.Does this help or do you have a problem with this?
+This is where the shopping centres are.Ideas anyone?